eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-controlplane.md

 Every Edge Compute Network ('ECN') starts with a Control Plane that allows you to manage your ECN's resources.

-In this guide, our Control Plane will start off with a single Controller instance.
-Towards the end of this guide, we will see how to deploy a highly available Control Plane with multiple Controller instances.
+In this guide, our Control Plane will deploy a single Controller instance.
+Our enterprise solution can be used to deploy multiple, highly available Controller instances within a single Control Plane but that process is not covered here.

 There are two flavours of Controller deployments - Vanilla and Kubernetes.
 If you have a Kubernetes cluster, you can deploy a Controller directly onto it.
 Otherwise, a Linux remote host will do just fine.